-San Diego’s Chinese Historical Museum also reaches beyond its doors to serve the community.
-Since 1998, the museum has sponsored outreach programs into local school systems in order to better tell the history of Chinese Americans in the settlement of California.
+This museum also reaches beyond its doors to serve the community.
+Since 1998, the museum sponsors outreach programs into local school systems in order to better tell the history of Chinese Americans in the settlement of California.
 Student and community groups are encouraged to take tours of the museum.
-Classroom Exhibit Presentations bring the history to the local schools themselves, serving as an educational outreach to further support the museum’s mission of service to the community.
+Classroom exhibit presentations bring the history to the local schools themselves.
+This helps serve as an educational outreach to further support the museum’s mission of service to the community.

-Pursuing Its Educational Mission, the Museum Has Expanded with New Offerings
+Pursuing Its Educational Mission, the Museum Expanded with New Offerings

-The museum is really about telling the story of Chinese Americans.
-It features scale models of old Chinese homes and businesses, so you really a feel of what San Diego was like back then.
+The museum tells a compelling story of Chinese Americans.
+It features scale models of old Chinese homes and businesses to give visitors a feel of the past.
 It features an eclectic collection of traditional Chinese art and antiques.
 Its registry of local Chinese American veterans inspired a 2010 book.
-The museum outgrew its original building, but expanded in 2004, purchasing exhibit space on the ground floor of a new building at 328 J S. The exhibits rotate every few months, so there’s always something new to offer.
+The museum outgrew its original building, but expanded in 2004, purchasing exhibit space on the ground floor of a new building.
+The exhibits rotate every few months, so there’s always something new to offer.
 The museum library is also worth a visit, whether you’re doing research on the early Chinese American experience or simply curious.

 Catch a Docent-Led Tour of the San Diego Chinese Historical Museum